Housing costs hit new high as sales slump

 In the north of Boston region, prices for single family homes were even higher than the state median, while sales have dropped faster than the state, according to the report.

-Gloucester, which saw the median price for a single family home drop slightly to $579,000 in June, has seen home sales declined by more than 31% over the past year.
+Gloucester, which saw the median price for a single family home drop slightly to $579,000 in June, has seen home sales decline by more than 31% over the past year.

-Meanwhile, condos followed similar trends to single-family homes last month rising to a record $545,000 in June, the Warren Group said.
-There were 2372 condo sales in June down 14.2% from the previous year, according to the report.
+Meanwhile, condos followed similar trends last month, rising to a record $545,000 in June, the Warren Group reported.
+There were 2,372 condo sales in June, down 14.2% from the previous year, according to the report.

 "Historically, condos have been a more affordable alternative to single-family homes, but that’s no longer necessarily the case," Norton said.